JoyOfWritingCode/github-bash/README.md

 Usage
 ```
-# Create a github repo
+# Create a GitHub repo
->githubcreate my-repo "Some Description"
+>githubcreate my-repo-name "Some Description"
 ```